 About Catalan

-Catalan is spoken by approximately 10 million people.
+Catalan is a Romance language spoken by approximately 10 million people.
 The Catalan-language area spans four separate countries: Spain, France, Italy and Andorra.
-Its main city is Barcelona.
+Catalan's main city is Barcelona.

 In Spain, the Catalan-speaking areas are Catalunya, País Valencià, Illes Balears (Mallorca, Menorca and Eivissa), and the “franja" of Aragó bordering Catalunya; in France, it is the Rosselló-Catalunya Nord; in Italy, the city of l’Alguer in Sardinia.
 Catalan is also the official language of Andorra, a tiny country in the Pyrenees on the borderline of Spain and France.